Duc0509Ngo/PCB-defects-detection/README.md

  ![Screenshot from 2024-04-23 14-41-24](https://github.com/Duc0509Ngo/PCB-defects-detection/assets/97351010/4389b26e-49a1-49e1-ae6e-38eb754db4cf)

-# Step 3: Use webcam to capture PCB images sent to WISE-PaaS/AIFS to inference
+# Step 3: Use Industrial camera Baumer to capture PCB images sent to WISE-PaaS/AIFS to inference

 Using MQTT to tranfer image to the server